-6.6 The review of the Travel Plan which will be carried out after each monitoring survey in consultation with Council Travel Plan officers will consider the following:
+6.7 The review of the Travel Plan which will be carried out after each monitoring survey in consultation with Council Travel Plan officers will consider the following:

-- The success of the measures since the previous review; - The need to amend or introduce new targets; and - The need to change or introduce new measures.
+- The success of the measures since the previous review; - The need to amend or introduce new targets; - The need to change or introduce new measures; and - The Fleet composition.

-6.7 The Travel Plan Co-ordinator will review the Travel Pack annually on the anniversary of the opening of the Unit for trading to ensure that it is up to date.
+6.8 The Travel Plan Co-ordinator will review the Travel Pack annually on the anniversary of the opening of the Unit for trading to ensure that it is up to date.